Saint-Pompont

 Le Grand Bleu, Sarlat

 The best restaurant within striking distance.
 Modern French cooking of real ambition.
-Book well ahead.
+Book well ahead in July and August.
 20km.

 Bib Gourmand 2025